nus-cs2103/website-base/admin/tp-pe-fragment.md

   * **Add your `[PE_seat_number]` in front of the _first name_ of your Zoom display name**, in your Zoom devices. ==Seat numbers can be found in [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSUbcJpMC5OdJkr_K6VxDwAkkrwJsqAFSPwHmZq88EbOdAWIPMeYvDQDYOUEcsEYVwACmAz5hH0W0ZY/pubhtml?gid=0&single=true)== about 2 days before the PE. e.g.,
     * `[M48] John Doe` (`M18` is the seat number)
     * `[M48][PC] John Doe` (for the PC, if using a phone as well){% elseif cs2113 %}
-  * You will be ==notified of the zoom session== that you should log in at least 1 day in advance via LumiNUS. ==**Remember: we will NOT use the same zoom session as the lectures**==
+  * You will be ==notified of the zoom session== that you should log in at least 1 day in advance via Canvas. ==**Remember: we will NOT use the same zoom session as the lectures**==
   * **You need two Zoom devices** (PC: chat, audio ~~video~~, Phone: video, ~~audio~~), unless you have an external web cam for your PC.
-  * Set your zoom display name to show your actual name as shown on LumiNUS.
+  * Set your zoom display name to show your actual name as shown on Canvas.
   * **Add `[PC]` in front of the _first name_ of your zoom display name on the pc**.
     * E.g., `John Doe` (for the zoom session connected via the phone)
     * `[PC] John Doe` (for the zoom session on PC){% endif %}